DNLF Fellowships

 A Distinguished NIAS-Lorentz Fellowship consists of:

-• A fellowship at NIAS for 5 months between September – January of the academic year.
-It includes a personal study, participation in an interdisciplinary community, communal lunch and, if applicable, subsidized accommodation or travel expenses.
+• A fellowship at NIAS for 5 months between September 2025 – January 2026.
+It includes a private office, participation in an interdisciplinary community, communal lunch and, if applicable, accommodation or travel expenses.

 • A personal stipend or, for scholars affiliated to a Dutch university or research institute, a Dutch University Grant, given to the institution.
 Both are set on € 2,500 per month.